VictoriaMetrics/VictoriaMetrics/docs/victoriametrics-cloud/how-to-monitor-k8s.md

 ## Prerequisites

-- Active Managed VictoriaMetrics instance.
-You can learn how to sign up for Managed VictoriaMetrics [here](https://docs.victoriametrics.com/managed-victoriametrics/quickstart.html#how-to-register).
+- Active VictoriaMetrics Cloud instance.
+You can learn how to sign up for VictoriaMetrics Cloud [here](https://docs.victoriametrics.com/victoriametrics-cloud/quickstart.html#how-to-register).
 - Access to your kubernetes cluster
 - Helm binary.
 You can find installation [here](https://helm.sh/docs/intro/install/)